jonnylangefeld/mckenzielangefeld.com/_posts/2020-06-21-what-the-heck-is-a-percussionist.md

 published: true
 meta: {}
 ---
-I can't tell you how many times i have been stared at blankly when i use the word percussionist.
-My uncle teased me recently when i showed him my sparkling new business cards- "Pear-shoosh-un-ist...
+I can't tell you how many times I have been stared at blankly when I use the word percussionist.
+My uncle teased me recently when I showed him my sparkling new business cards- "Pear-shoosh-un-ist...
 What the heck is a "Pearshooshunist!?" he asked.
 ​I laughed, but internally cringed because I knew this reaction was probably more common than people let on to me.
 Usually the silence and cricket sounds are all I hear.

 My very technical definition of a percussion instrument is anything you can hit on.
 Junk.